dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

     - Firms of color, 52%
     - White-owned firms, 24%

-&rarr; Asian- and White-owned firms (38% and 37%, respectively) were more likely than Black- and Hispanic-owned firms (28% and 24%, respectively) to apply to small banks
+&rarr; Asian- and White-owned firms (38% and 37%, respectively) were more likely than Black- and Hispanic-owned firms (28% and 24%, respectively) to apply to small banks.

-&rarr; Black- and Hispanic-owned firms (33% and 29%, respectively) were more likely than White- and Asian-owned firms (23% and 20%, respectively) to turn to online lenders
+&rarr; Black- and Hispanic-owned firms (33% and 29%, respectively) were more likely than White- and Asian-owned firms (23% and 20%, respectively) to turn to online lenders.

 &#10148; **For firms that did not apply for financing (in the previous year), reasons varied across the groups:**